 - Excluding peer reviewer.
 You may enter details of anyone who you would prefer not to review your manuscript.

-Scientific writing and English language guidelines.
-Before submitting, check your manuscript against the EQUATOR (Enhancing the QUAlity and Transparency Of health Research) writing guidelines found at http://www.equator-network.org/.
-We highly recommend the authors to use the appropriate EQUATOR guideline when writing their manuscripts.
+Before submitting, check your manuscript with this tool https://www.goodreports.org/ made by the EQUATOR Network writing guidelines.
+The guidelines may be found at http://www.equator-network.org/.
+Using the appropriate guideline when writing your manuscript significantly improves the quality of the manuscript and improves the chance for publication.
+Another tool found here www.penelope.ai may also be helpful in the initial screening of the completeness your manuscript.
 In addition, reviewing previously published articles in the Current Issue is useful to familiarize with the structuring requirements of the BJBMS.
 See the English language and scientific writing requirements here.

 Double spacing should be used throughout the manuscript.

-The manuscript file must include the following sections:
+The manuscript main file must include the following sections:

 - Title page